vasily-kartashov/hamlet-core/README.md

 }
 ```

-The repository method that fetches User entity by ID would look like following
+The repository method that fetches `User` entity by ID would look like this:

 ```php
 $database = Database::sqlite3(tempnam(sys_get_temp_dir(), '.sqlite'));